 Acura recommends that you use Genuine Acura Motor Oil.
 Other synthetic oils that are API certified can also be used.
 The typical oil used on Acuras is 0W-20 or 5W-20 grade.

-Follow these instructions to check the oil level an Acura.
+Follow these instructions to check the oil level of an Acura.

-- Park your ACURA on a level surface and apply the parking brakes.
+- Park the ACURA on a level surface and apply the parking brakes.